28 day Repeat Prescriptions

 To find out more about the benefits of data sharing, how data is protected, or to make/change your opt-out choice visit www.nhs.uk/your-nhs-data-matters

 Nettleham Medical Practice is committed to maintaining confidentiality and protecting the information we hold about you.
-We adhere to the General Data Protection Regulations (GDPR), Data Protection Act 2018, the NHS Code of Confidentiality and Security, and guidance issued by the Information Commissioner’s Office.
+We adhere to the UK General Data Protection Regulations (GDPR), Data Protection Act 2018, the NHS Code of Confidentiality and Security, and guidance issued by the Information Commissioner’s Office.

 - What information we hold about you